Finder makes money from featured partners, but editorial opinions are our own.

 Bottom line

-Joint bank accounts can be a good idea, but only if you and your partner have the same financial goals and spending habits.
+Joint accounts can be a good idea, but only if you and the other account holder have the same financial goals and spending habits.
 If you’re simply opening the account for the sake of convenience, remember that other options can provide the same level of convenience without the risk.
 However, if the trust is there, a joint bank account can make life easier, especially when working together to achieve certain financial goals.

 Compare joint accounts